Gertrude Caton Thompson: Work in Egypt

 During the 1920s she worked as an archaeologist, primarily in Egypt for the British School of Archaeology Egypt, although she also conducted fieldwork in Malta.
 In Egypt she participated in excavations at a number of sites including Abydos, El-Badari, and Qau el Kebir.
 Caton Thompson took a special interest in all aspects of Prehistoric Egypt and was one of the first archaeologists to look at the full-time spectrum from the Palaeolithic through to Predynastic Egypt.
-Caton Thompson not only found a number of archaeological artifacts from Egypt, she also organized their display in the Egyptian Exhibition in England.
-Many of these finds are now in the British Museum's collection.
+Caton Thompson not only found a number of archaeological artifacts from Egypt, she also organized their display at the Egyptian Exhibition in England.
+Many of these finds are now in the British Museum's permanent collection, with smaller collections in the Ashmolean Museum in Oxford and the Birmingham Museum and Art Gallery.

-While working in the Badari region 1923–24 she took the initiative to explore prehistoric settlement remains at Hemamieh.
+While working in the Badari region 1923–24, she explored prehistoric settlement remains at Hemamieh.
 Caton Thompson's work at the site was distinguished by its meticulousness.
 Caton Thompson began her work by organizing the site into ten by thirty foot intervals.
 She carefully excavated in arbitrary six-inch levels, and recorded the exact position of each artifact.
 Along with her excavation techniques, Caton Thompson was also the first to use air surveys to locate archaeological sites.
 Such approaches to excavation were in many respects a generation ahead of her time and "sets her apart from her contemporaries and the majority of her successors".

-In 1925 Caton Thompson and the geologist Elinor Wight Gardner began the first archaeological and geological survey of the northern Faiyum, where they sought to correlate ancient lake levels with archaeological stratification.
+In 1925, Caton Thompson and the geologist Elinor Wight Gardner began the first archaeological and geological survey of the northern Faiyum, where they sought to correlate ancient lake levels with archaeological stratification.
 Caton Thompson found the earliest farming civilization to date in the Fayum region of Egypt, estimated to about 4000 B.C.
-They continued working in the Faiyum over the next two years for the Royal Anthropological Institute where they discovered two unknown Neolithic cultures, mainly based on evidence from their Kom K and Kom W excavations.
+They continued working in the Faiyum over the next two years for the Royal Anthropological Institute where they discovered two previously unknown Neolithic cultures, mainly based on evidence from their Kom K and Kom W excavations.

-Caton Thompson and Wight Gardner also worked on prehistoric sites at Kharga Oasis in 1930.
+Caton Thompson and Wight Gardner also worked on prehistoric sites at Kharga Oasis during three expeditions from 1930 to 1933.
+Caton Thompson had made her first visit there in 1928 during her expedition to the Zimbabwe excavations.
+Since the Kharga Scarp contained many Paleolithic sites, Caton Thompson was able to excavate many implements used by those civilizations using meticulous soil scrutiny and how she noted where objects were positioned in relation to each other.
+This approach revolutionised how archaeological sites were surveyed and studied.
+The flints she bought back to London are permanently housed in the Institute of Archaeology in London.

 Her publication of "Kharga Oasis in Prehistory" was the first publication of the new Athlone Press of the University of London.
-Also the flints she was allowed to bring back to London are permanently housed in the Institute of Archaeology in London.
-This led to research more broadly on the palaeolithic civilizations of north Africa, which Caton Thompson published in 1952.
-Caton Thompson made her first visit to the Kharga Oasis in 1928 during her expedition to the Zimbabwe excavations.
-There were three expeditions to the Kharga Oasis from 1930 to 1933.
-Elinor Gardner did the surveying for many of the excavations.
-Caton Thompson had to excavate only for Paleolithic artifacts because there was such a variety of prehistoric civilizations at the Kharga Oasis including Neolithic artifacts.
-Caton Thompson determined that the Kharga Scarp contained water without rainfall, which helped to supply water to a Neolithic civilization.
-Since the Kharga Scarp contained many Paleolithic sites, she was able to excavate many implements used by those civilizations.
+She determined that the Kharga Scarp contained water without rainfall, which helped to supply water to a Neolithic civilization.
+This led to research more broadly on the palaeolithic civilizations of North Africa, which Caton Thompson published in 1952.